macadmins/nudge-python/README.md

 policy or Munki catalog item to install a major version upgrade.

 This is useful in situations where users do not have administrative privileges and cannot run `Install macOS...app` directly.
+This option has no effect on minor version _updates_ – only full version OS upgrades.

 Provide a full URL with the correct protocol for your self-servicing app.